A Coq Mechanization of JavaScript Regular Expression Semantics: Evaluation

-After parsing and string tokenization however, the behavior of the matcher functions generated by the specification is similar in both cases.
-As such in our mechanization, the Coq functions are parameterized by an abstract type representing characters and functions manipulating characters (\emph{e.g.} case foldings for case-insensivity).
-We then provide two ways to instantiate this parameter, one corresponding to regexes with the \inlinecode{u} flag, and one without.
-During extraction, we provide OCaml implementations of these types and functions.
-Without Unicode mode, characters are encoded with the \inlinecode{uint16} type from the \inlinecode{integers} library.
-In Unicode mode, characters use the \inlinecode{int} type (able to represent any Unicode code point), and we use several OCaml libraries (\inlinecode{uucp}, \inlinecode{uutf}) to implement character manipulation functions, like case foldings.
+In the OCaml engine without Unicode mode, characters are encoded with the \inlinecode{Int16.t} type from the \inlinecode{integers} library.
+In the OCaml engine with Unicode mode, characters use the \inlinecode{int} type (large enough to represent all Unicode code points), and we use the OCaml library \inlinecode{uucp} to implement character manipulation functions like case foldings.

+In the JavaScript engine, we use JavaScript strings to represent characters in all cases.
+We use standard library functions to implement some of the axiomatized character-manipulation operations (such as changing to uppercase), and manual implementations of the remaining ones (such as Unicode case foldings).

-For case foldings or Unicode properties, the ECMAScript specification implicitely depends on independent external Unicode definitions.
-As such, our Coq mechanization simply abstracts these definitions.
-To demonstrate the practicality of this approach, we have instantiated most of these functions on the OCaml side using existing Unicode libraries.
-We implemented all character manipulation functions, and we added support for one of the \texttt{\escaped{p}} property classes as a sanity check.
+In other words: for case foldings or Unicode properties, the ECMAScript specification implicitly depends on an independent standard: Unicode.
+Our Coq mechanization abstracts the corresponding definitions away.
+To demonstrate the practicality of this approach, we instantiated most of these functions in our OCaml and JavaScript engines using existing Unicode libraries and manual implementations: we have support for all character manipulation functions, and we added support for one of the \texttt{\escaped{p}} property classes as a sanity check.

-\subsection{A faithful mechanization}
+\subsection{A Faithful Mechanization}

-Despite the care which was put into following the specification to the letter, in this section we show how we empirically rule out any mistakes as we transformed the standard into a Coq development.
-To evaluate the faithfulness of our mechanization, we used three different techniques: we wrote and executed tests by hand, we performed differential fuzzing, and executed an established test suite.
+Our mechanization is trustworthy not just because we put great care into following the specification to the letter, but because we made every effort to validate it empirically.
+To do so, we used three layers of testing: we started with 95 custom tests, created by hand as we developed the mechanization, which we executed directly on the extracted OCaml code.
+Then, we compiled the extracted code to JavaScript, and made sure that the result passed the regex test suite used by most web browser vendors, Test262.
+Finally, to gain additional confidence, we subjected the same JavaScript code to hours of differential fuzzing against Irregexp, the regex engine found in V8.